MCP Marketplace

 }

-Graphviz is required for the core diagram rendering engine.
-Mermaid CLI and PlantUML are optional — install them only if you need those specific rendering engines.
+Graphviz is required for the default local/in-process rendering mode.
+Mermaid CLI and PlantUML are optional — install them only if you need those specific rendering engines locally.

-Note: The hosted server has all dependencies pre-installed.
-Local prerequisites only apply if you're running the server yourself.
+Note: The hosted server runs as a slim MCP facade plus a separate renderer service, and has all render dependencies pre-installed in the renderer.
+Local prerequisites only apply if you're running in-process rendering yourself.

 Via uvx (recommended):